hashicorp/vagrant/contribute/finance/costs.md

   to host their own boxes they want to share with the public.
 Vagrant would like to offer an official source of Vagrant boxes.
 This requires hosting costs for both a website as well as the box files, which will incur many terabytes of bandwidth per month.
-Costs: Hundreds of UW dollars per month.
+Costs: Hundreds of US dollars per month.